wp-plugins/alphaomega-captcha-anti-spam/readme.txt

  - A variant of the customary captcha that requires the user to enter the title of a well-known film.

-**Captcha Litera-cha**
+**Captcha Literacha**
- - A variant of the traditional captcha that requires the user to enter the name of the writer who wrote the work shown in the captcha.
+ - A prosaic form of the traditional captcha that requires the user to enter the name of the writer responsible for the work shown in the captcha.

 **Captcha Scientifica**